Damping of strong GHz waves near magnetars and the origin of fast radio bursts: Discussion

 (1) In the equatorial region $\sin\theta>\sin\theta_{\rm MHD}$ the entire wave evolution is well described by MHD.
 The MHD solution demonstrates that at $r\approx\rsh$ the wave train develops shocks in each oscillation.
 The resulting shock train heats the plasma to an ultra-relativistic temperature (specific internal energy $\e\sim 10^2-10^3$) at which heating becomes offset by synchrotron cooling.
 We have followed the wave evolution with a detailed simulation in the equatorial plane ($\theta=\pi/2$) and also described it analytically.
 The results show nearly complete damping of the GHz oscillations (Figure~\ref{fig:L}).
-The alternating component of the electromagnetic field gets suppressed by a factor of $\sim 10^{-3}$, and the wave train becomes transformed into a smooth and week electromagnetic pulse of the same duration and the wiped-out oscillating component.
-We have also examined the MHD evolution at $\theta\neq \pi/2$ and verified that it leads to similar shocks.
+The alternating component of the electromagnetic field gets suppressed by a factor of $\sim 10^{-3}$, and the wave train becomes transformed into a smooth and weak electromagnetic pulse of the same duration, with the oscillating component wiped-out.
+We have also examined the MHD evolution at $\theta\neq \pi/2$ (where $\bBbg$ is oblique to the wave propagation direction) and verified that it leads to similar shocks.

 Our method for solving this MHD problem employed characteristics $C^\pm$.
 It allows one to find the solution with realistic parameters of the magnetosphere (where magnetization $\sigbg$ can exceed $10^8$, see \Eq~(\ref{eq:sigbg})).
 We also exploited the fact that the wavelength $\lambda=c/\nu$ is far shorter than radius $r$ (the variation scale of $\Bbg$), and the wave duration $\tau\simlt 1\,$ms satisfies $\tau\ll r/c$ at radii of interest.
 This feature facilitates the solution, as it gives a simple integral along $C^-$ across the wave.